ntno/mkdocs-terminal/documentation/docs/tile-grid/tile.md

 `text`

-:   - **Image Only Tile** a short description of the image (used by screen readers and as a fallback value if the image cannot be loaded)
+:   - **Image Only Tile:** a short description of the image (used by screen readers and as a fallback value if the image cannot be loaded)
-    - **Link Only Tile** the text to display for the hyperlink
+    - **Link Only Tile:** the text to display for the hyperlink
-    - **Linked Image Tile** the text which describes the purpose of the link (ex: for a image tile which is linked to a page about various dog breeds your alt text would be "Dog Breeds", *not* an extensive description of the image which may be a picture of a Golden Retriever)
+    - **Linked Image Tile:** the text which describes the purpose of the link (ex: for a image tile which is linked to a page about various dog breeds your alt text would be "Dog Breeds", *not* an extensive description of the image which may be a picture of a Golden Retriever)

 `title`